someparty/someparty/source/store/under-the-circumstances.html.markdown

 <span>1.</span> **New Vogue** - "Deny Me"

->[New Vogue](https://newvogue.bandcamp.com) is the wild new DEVO-core project from Max Desharnais of Montreal's [PRIORS](https://priorsmtl.bandcamp.com/) and [Sonic Avenues](https://sonicavenues.bandcamp.com/).
+>[New Vogue](https://newvogue.bandcamp.com) is the wild new DEVO-core project from Max Desharnais of Montreal's [Sonic Avenues](https://sonicavenues.bandcamp.com/).
 It's a robotic assault of spazzed-out new wave and cyborg post-punk.
 A future mutation of "Deny Me" is expected on the upcoming New Vogue full length, but you'll only hear this first incarnation on *Under The Circumstances*.

 <span>2.</span> **Tough Age** - "The 15th"